 Denise Fletcher is a freelance writer.
 She received a B.S. in Recreational Therapy from Minnesota State University, Mankato.
 Her creative work has appeared in the The BeZine, the OCH Literary Society, Drabble Quarterly, Kaleidoscope Magazine, Open Minds Quarterly and other various publications in the U.S., Canada and the U.K. She is the author of the chapbook, “A Thread of Hope.”
 She currently resides in the Tampa area.

 I was not sure what to expect delving into this project, but I soon realized I absolutely love reading all the original pieces of prose.
 So many of the works made me think, many others made me feel, and some even left me with questions.
 I decided on the pieces I did because of their uniqueness and their ability to help me visualize and experience the characters.
 It is always difficult writing with a word count requirement and the pieces I chose left me wanting more of the story.
 What tied this collection together was the element of surprise, each having their bolt from the blue moment.
 I hope you enjoy the selections as presented by the submitting authors.

 About the Editor

-Heather Snyder resides in a suburb of Dallas, Texas where she works by day as a proposal writer at a local non-profit.
+Heather Snyder resides in a suburb of Dallas, Texas with her husband and two children where she works by day as a proposal writer at a local non-profit.
 Heather doesn’t have a lot of writing credits to her name other than the millions of dollars raised through grant proposals.
-Heather has starting to explore creative writing more through her blog Life Three Quartered and other outlets.
+Heather is starting to explore creative writing more through her blog Life Three Quartered and other outlets.
 In her spare time, Heather volunteers with the school system, is a Girl Scout leader, and active in her church.